rubenflamshepherd/covidpercapita/README.md

 # covidpercapita

-Calculating Country New Covid Case Rates per Capita
+Calculating the rolling average of country- and province-specific new COVID cases per capita